Passive quantum state transfer in a dispersion-engineered waveguide

 The maximum qubit occupation corresponding to this dispersion is shown by the green curve in Fig.~\ref{fig:2}(a).
 As expected, this dispersion successfully restores perfect quantum state transfer in the $d \ll v_\mathrm{g}/\gamma$ limit, precisely where the original dispersion of Eq.~(\ref{eq:dispersion}) fails (orange curve).
 Remarkably, by choosing one of our two analytical expressions in the large-$d$ and small-$d$ limit, state transfer with probability $>90\%$ can be achieved for any separation $d$.

 To increase the fidelity beyond that achieved by the analytical dispersions of Eqs.~\eqref{eq:dispersion} and~\eqref{eq:dispersion_d0}, we perform a systematic multiparameter numerical optimization of the dispersion relation.
-For each qubit separation $d$, we initialize the optimization with the analytical dispersion of Eq.(\ref{eq:dispersion}) and allow its shape to vary freely in order to maximize the excitation probability of the second qubit, $|c_2(\Delta t, \omega(k))|^2$.
+For each qubit separation $d$, we initialize the optimization with the analytical dispersion of Eq.~(\ref{eq:dispersion}) and allow its shape to vary freely in order to maximize the excitation probability of the second qubit, $|c_2(\Delta t, \omega(k))|^2$.
 Both the dispersion curve $\omega(k)$ and the transfer time $\Delta t$ (this time is not known a priori) are our optimization variables.
 We parameterize $\omega(k)$ on a finite frequency grid (roughly 2000 points) centered around $\omega_\mathrm{q}$ and evaluate the resulting two-qubit dynamics by exact diagonalization at each iteration.
-The gradient of the objective function $|c_2(\Delta t, \omega(k))|^2$ with respect to $\omega(k)$ and $t$ is obtained via the adjoint method~\cite{errico_what_1997, cao_adjoint_2003, johnson2012notes} (see End Matter).
+The gradient of the objective function $|c_2(\Delta t, \omega(k))|^2$ with respect to $\omega(k)$ and $t$ is obtained via the adjoint method~\cite{errico_what_1997, cao_adjoint_2003, johnson2012notes}.
 The performance of the obtained optimized dispersion is shown by a purple curve in Fig.~\ref{fig:2}(a), and recovers the analytical limits at large and small $d$.
-This dispersion markedly improves transfer fidelity in the intermediate separation regime; the largest gains occur near $d \approx 2v_\mathrm{g}/\gamma$, where the optimized dispersion [purple line in Fig.~\ref{fig:2}(c)] increases the second-qubit excitation probability from 92\% to 98\% [Fig.~\ref{fig:2}(d)].
+This dispersion markedly improves transfer fidelity in the intermediate separation regime; the largest gains occur near $d \approx 2v_\mathrm{g}/\gamma$, where the optimized dispersion [purple line in Fig.~\ref{fig:2}(c)] interpolates between the two analytically derived dispersions in the large- and small-separation limits, and increases the second-qubit excitation probability from 92\% to 98\% [Fig.~\ref{fig:2}(d)].
 Note that the optimized dispersion does still not achieve unit transfer fidelity, with a residual infidelity that becomes maximal ($\sim 2\%$) at $d = 2v_\mathrm{g}/\gamma$.
-This may stem from our restricted parameter search [currently restricted to dispersions close to Eq.~(\ref{eq:dispersion})] or it may reflect a fundamental limitation of dispersion engineering when only a single band is available.
-In practice, this limitation can be bypassed by tuning the coupling strength $g$.
-Indeed, due to the scale invariance of the dynamics under the transformation $d \!\to\! d/s,\; g \!\to\! g/\sqrt{s},\; \omega(k) \!\to\! \omega(k/s)$ for any $s\ne 0$, one can always map the system into a regime where perfect transfer is achievable.
+This may stem from our restricted parameter search [currently restricted to dispersions close to Eq.~(\ref{eq:dispersion})] or it may reflect a limitation of single-band dispersion engineering.
+On the other hand, the qubit dynamics is invariant under the transformation $d \!\to\! d/s,\; g \!\to\! g/\sqrt{s},\; \omega(k) \!\to\! \omega(k/s)$ for any $s > 0$.
+This means that one can take as a reference a configuration $\{d,g,\omega(k)\}$ where perfect transfer is possible, and then fabricate a system where one engineers a coupling strength $g/\sqrt{s}$ and dispersion $\omega(k/s)$.
+This would enable the perfect transfer at another distance $d/s$.
+This is one way to reduce the previous 2\% residual infidelity in the intermediate separation regime.
+Another way is to use a spatially-varying waveguide which we present in the following.